Estimation-product-quality-features/FeedAI/README.md

 ```

 ### PQ_Framework
-The easiest way to run the app locally is to clone the repository and run the node package manager via
+In order to run the webpage locally, you can first clone the repository and then run the node package manager via:
 > npm install

-followed by
 > npm start

-For the deployment with firebase first build the production optimized site using
+For the deployment of firebase build the production optimized webpage using
 > npm run build

-### Deploying the App to firebase
+For deploying of the webpage to firebase
 Login to your firebase account
 > ``` firebase login ```

-Follow the displayed link and enter the credentials of the google account associated with firebase.
+Follow the link and enter your credentials associated with firebase.
 The next step is to initialize firebase hosting using

 > ``` firebase init hosting ```

-Follow the instructions given by firebase and choose the corresponding firebase projekt you want to deploy to.
+Follow the instructions and choose the PQFramework as the projekt you want to deploy to.
 Note that as "public directory" **build** has to be specified.
 Additionally the page should be rewritten as single page.
-When ask to overwrite existing files the answer is "No".
+When asking to overwrite existing files, the answer is "No".

-Finally deploy your webapp using
+Finally deploy the webpage using

 > ``` firebase deploy --only hosting ```

-A url should be displayed where you can visit your site online.
+A url should be displayed which you can use to visit your webpage online in.

 ## Documentation
 Our SoftwareX paper: "" provides a concise description of the software.